 Welcome to our new project website for the Longitudinal Analysis of Mathematical Brain Development and Abilities study.
 This is a joint project between the Educational Neuroscience Lab and the MELD Lab.
-We’re excited to have you as part of our community!
+We’re currently in Year 3 of the study and are excited to have you as part of our community!

 Our projects examine a number of questions about fractions, including:

 The Longitudinal Analysis of Mathematical Brain Development and Abilities (LAMBDA) Learning Community is investigating the development of fraction knowledge in children.
 Knowledge of fractions and mathematical competence are important determinants of life chances in modern society and are even known to impact educational, employment, and health outcomes.
 Despite the importance of fraction knowledge, children and adults often encounter considerable difficulties understanding fractions.